The Academic Team

 Meet the MBA team who will be teaching you.

 Please click on the links below to reveal the information.

 Dr Ana Cristina Costa

 Role: Senior Lecturer

 Ana Cristina Costa (PhD) holds an MSc degree in Social and Organizational Psychology from the ISPA Institute, University of Lisbon in Portugal, and a PhD in Trust in Organizations from Tilburg University in the Netherlands.
 She is Senior Lecturer Human Resource Management - Organizational Behaviour and has CIPD Academic membership.
-She has taught a variety of classes including Organizational Behaviour, HRM, Knowledge Management, Research Methods, Teamwork and Conflict Management on a range of undergraduate and postgraduate including MBA and PhD courses.
+She has taught a variety of classes including Organizational Behavior, HRM, Knowledge Management, Research Methods, Teamwork and Conflict Management on a range of undergraduate and postgraduate including MBA and PhD courses.

 Her research interests include Trust in Organizations, HRM, Social Capital and Teamwork, and Innovation and Knowledge Management in Organizations.
 Ana Cristina is co-founder of the Innovation Collaborative Research Network (www.icrn.org.uk) funded by The Leverhulme Trust which investigates creativity and innovation at work and their effects on job performance, HRM, and employee well-being across Europe in collaboration with Maastricht University (The Netherlands) and University of Valencia (Spain).
 She is currently visiting Associate Professor at the Research Institute of Personnel Psychology at University of Valencia in Spain.